-Public facilities within the area include Spring Lake Park, an 18.14-acre park owned by Payson City.
+Public facilities nearby the study area include Spring Lake Park, an 18.14-acre park owned by Payson City.
 Other facilities in the surrounding area include Spring Lake Elementary, East Hill Park, Maples at Brookside Park, and Payson High School.
 These facilities are not within the Study Area Boundaries.